mahroofpk/java-github-cicd-eks-terraform/bestpractices-challenges.md

-Best praticed followed
+Best practices followed
-1. Seperated CI and CD jobs.
+1. Separated CI and CD jobs.
 Added CI dependency on CD.
-2. Terraform modules are being used for less code and reuability.
+2. Terraform modules are being used for less code and reusability.
-3. Helm Chart is used to deploy Kubernetes manifests for Versioning, Templating and Rollback capabilities.
+3. Helm Chart is used to deploy Kubernetes manifests for Versioning, Templating, and Rollback capabilities.
-4. Minimized the usage of hardcoded variables in CI/CD workflow pipelines and utilized variables to increased flexibility and simplified maintenance.
+4. Minimized the usage of hardcoded variables in CI/CD workflow pipelines and utilized variables to increase flexibility and simplify maintenance.

 For Application reliability and Infrastructure scalability, Deployed
 1. Horizontal Pod Auto Scaling